by Rod D. Martin

 Now there’s a reason they glossed over it.
 And it might not be obvious if you’re not paying awfully close attention.

-Cohen did not plead guilty to paying Daniels (which might have been a contribution, though I don’t think it would have been for reasons I’ll get to in a moment).
+Cohen did not plead guilty to paying Daniels (which was not a contribution, for reasons I’ll get to in a moment).
 He pled guilty to “coordinating” that payment, which in fact is exactly what he did.
 Both Cohen and Trump have previously stated that Cohen was reimbursed for the payment.

 Ignore for the moment that this was extortion by Daniels, of which Trump was the victim: that’s not relevant to the point.
 The point is two-fold: